 One of the best places to go shelling near Destin is on the deserted beaches of Okaloosa Island.

-You can access this island by crossing the bridge at the west side of Destin.
+You can access this island by crossing the bridge on the western side of Destin.
 It takes just a few minutes by car to get there.

 You’ll find lots of deserted, mostly empty beaches here where you can usually find lots of seashells.

-Take a walk along the water’s edge as there are always shells to be found.
+I’d recommend taking a walk along the water’s edge as there are always shells to be found there.

 Check out the video below to see the sorts of shells you can find on Okaloosa Island.